Last updated:

 When an EU case is first registered it is given a reference in the following format:-

 Until the creation of the CFI, case numbers took the form number/year, for example 290/84.
-There was no alphabetic prefix because there was only one court.
+There was no alphabetic prefix, because there was only one court.

 The European Case Law Identifier (ECLI)

-ECLI:EU:C:2017:73 (= an EU case decided by the Court of Justice in 2017, number 73)
+ECLI:EU:C:2017:73 (EU case decided by the Court of Justice in 2017, number 73)

 Opinions of the advocates general

 Almost all Court of Justice cases used to have two stages: first the advocate general’s opinion, then the judgment (usually a few months later).
-However, in recent years many of these cases have not had an opinion stage.
+However, in recent years many cases have not had an opinion stage.

-General Court / Court of First Instance cases only have one stage, the judgment (with a few exceptions, for example T-51/89).
+General Court / Court of First Instance cases only have one stage, the judgment (with a few exceptions, for example case T-51/89).

 Printed sources of EU cases

-[1991] ECR II-469 (1991, part II, starting at page 469
+[1991] ECR II-469 (1991, part II, starting at page 469)

 However, the new authenticated digital Reports of Cases series is not divided into two sections and it numbers each case from page one.
 This means that the traditional ECR citation format no longer works, so cases are now cited using the European Case Law Identifier, or 'ECLI', instead.
-(In fact the EU now uses the ECLI for all cases, however old - see above.)
+(In fact the EU now uses the ECLI to cite all cases, however old - see above.)

-Selected EU cases also appear in UK publications such as Common Market Law Reports, European Commercial Cases, European Community Cases, All England Law Reports: European Cases (ceased publication in December 2015), Weekly Law Reports and All England Law Reports.
-IALS has these titles.
+Selected EU cases appear in UK publications such as Common Market Law ReportsEuropean Commercial CasesEuropean Community Cases, All England Law Reports: European Cases (ceased publication in December 2015), Weekly Law Reports and All England Law ReportsIALS Library holds all these titles.

 Online sources of EU cases